stanley-dejesus/Java-Vehicle-of-Interest-DesktopApp/README.md

 # Java-Vehicle of Interest DesktopApp

 This application was created using Apache Netbeans.
-See below documents for explanation and purpose of this project.
+See Documents folder for explanation and purpose of this project.

 s3.
 User Interface Design - Design Document and explanation for each screen